orkunkaraduman/p5-Term-ReadLine-Tiny/README.md

 - _autohistory_ is present, `FALSE` if minline is `undef`.
 See `MinLine` method.
 - _changehistory_ is present, default `TRUE`.
 See `changehistory` method.

-# Additional Term::ReadLine Methods and Functions
+# Additional Methods and Functions

 ## newTTY(\[$IN\[, $OUT\]\])